slaclab/k2eg/README.md

 k2eg --help
 Epics k2eg:
-  --help                                Produce help information --conf-file arg (=0)                  Specify if we need to load
+  --help                                Produce help information --version                             Print the application version --conf-file arg (=0)                  Specify if we need to load
                                         configuration from file
-  --conf-file-name arg                  Specify the configuration file --log-level arg (=info)               Specify the log level[error, info,
+  --conf-file-name arg                  Specify the configuration file --log-level arg (=info)               Specify the log level[trace, debug,
-                                        debug, fatal]
+                                        info, error, fatal]
   --log-on-console                      Specify when the logger print in
                                         console
   --log-on-file                         Specify when the logger print in file --log-file-name arg                   Specify the log file path --log-file-max-size arg (=1)          Specify the maximum log file size in
                                         mbyte
   --log-on-syslog                       Specify when the logger print in syslog
                                         server
   --syslog-server arg                   Specify syslog hotsname --syslog-port arg (=514)              Specify syslog server port --cmd-input-topic arg                 Specify the messages bus queue where
                                         the k2eg receive the configuration
                                         command
   --cmd-max-fecth-element arg (=10)     The max number of command fetched per
                                         consume operation
-  --cmd-max-fecth-time-out arg (=100)   Specify the timeout for waith the
+  --cmd-max-fecth-time-out arg (=250)   Specify the timeout for waith the
                                         command in microseconds
+  --nc-monitor-expiration-timeout arg (=3600)
+                                        Specify the amount of time with no consumer on a queue after which monitor can be stopped --nc-purge-queue-on-exp-timeout arg (=1)
+                                        Specify when the a queue purged when the monitor that push data onto is stopped --nc-monitor-consumer-filterout-regex arg
+                                        Specify regular expression to used to
+                                        filter out consumer group from those
-  --pub-server-address arg              Publisher server address --pub-impl-kv arg                     The key:value list for publisher
+                                        used to calculate the number of active consumer of monitor queue --pub-server-address arg              Publisher server address --pub-impl-kv arg                     The key:value list for publisher implementation driver --sub-server-address arg              Subscriber server address --sub-group-id arg (=k2eg-default-group)
-                                        implementation driver
-  --sub-server-address arg              Subscriber server address --sub-group-id arg (=k2eg-default-group)
                                         Subscriber group id
   --sub-impl-kv arg                     The key:value list for subscriber
                                         implementation driver
-  --storage-path arg (=/workspace/k2eg.sqlite)
+  --storage-path arg (=/opt/app/k2eg.sqlite)
+                                        The path where the storage files are saved --monitor-worker-cron-schedule arg    The cron string forconfigure the monitor checking scheduler --scheduler-check-delay-seconds arg (=60)
-                                        The path where the storage files are saved --metric-enable arg (=0)              Enable metric management --metric-server-http-port arg (=8080) The port used for publish the http metric server
+                                        The number of second for which the scheduler thread are going to sleep --scheduler-thread-number arg (=1)    The number of the scheduler worker --metric-enable arg (=0)              Enable metric management --metric-server-http-port arg (=8080) The port used for publish the http metric server
 ```

 There are two ohter different way to configure the application other to the common command line option and are: